If you’re anything like me, you best enjoy the cold season holding a cup of hot chocolate with the heat turned up to eleven.

 “This tent is awesome, but I’m no mountaineer,” or “Where do I buy tickets to start climbing Mount Everest?”

-Here’s the lowdown: You don’t have to be an expert mountain climber to enjoy the amazing features of the Hillberg Jannu 2.
+Here’s the lowdown: You don’t have to be an expert mountain climber to enjoy the amazing features of the Hilleberg Jannu 2.

-I think it goes without saying (but I will say it anyways), the Hillberg Jannu is definitely one of the top-tier 4-season tents on the market.
+I think it goes without saying (but I will say it anyway), the Hilleberg Jannu is one of the top-tier 4-season tents on the market.

 How to Buy a Four Season Tent